JoshuaSkootsky/JoshuaSkootsky/README.md

 - 📫 Please reach me by email
 - 😄 Pronouns: he/him
 - 💬 Ask me about: React, algorithms, history
+- A bit concerned, slightly proud, that some of my code is living in a vault in the Arctic...

 <!--
 - 🔭 I’m currently working on ...